Royal Wedding Photographer Shares Secret Of Getting Children To Cooperate For Official Portrait

 “There were lots of smiles.”

-When explaining how he placed everyone for the photos, Lubomirski told press that he wanted the photos to feel less like a “sports team photo” and more like a family photo.
+When explaining how he placed everyone for the photos, Lubomirski told the press that he wanted the photos to feel less like a “sports team photo” and more like a family photo.
 That is the reason why he has some children standing, some children sitting on laps, and some children sitting on the floor.

 As soon as Kensington Royal posted the family photo with the children on Instagram, fans on social media went absolutely crazy.
-The photo has already gained over 1.9 million likes as well as 12,000 plus comments in just a few short days.
+The photo has already gained over 1.9 million likes as well as 12,000-plus comments in just a few short days.
 Not surprisingly, a ton of fans took to the comments to congratulate Prince Harry and his bride, Meghan Markle, on their marriage while countless other fans commented on the children.

 “Meghan and her mom are both stunning!
 How did the photographer get every child to smile at the same time!”